StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 }
 ...
 ```
-{% endtab %}
-{% endtabs %}

-The exact value to use for this parameter depends on the topology available in StackState (or more precisely on its identifier scheme), and on the values supplied by the monitor function for interpolation (or more precisely the type of data processed by the function).
+The exact `value` to use for this parameter depends on the topology available in StackState (or more precisely on its identifier scheme), and on the values supplied by the monitor function for interpolation (or more precisely the type of data processed by the function).
 In the most common case, a topology identifier pattern parameter is used in conjunction with a [telemetry query parameter](#telemetry-query) - in this case, the fields used for the telemetry query grouping (listed in its `.groupBy()` step) will also be available for the interpolation of topology identifier values.
 For example, consider the following query:

 ```groovy
 Telemetry